vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 Here, we explicitly specified most parameters in config classes for transparency.
 The remaining parameters (e.g., `sm_to_lm_matrix`, etc.) aren't supplied since `PatchAndViewMontyConfig`s defaults will work fine here.
 If you use a different number of SMs or LMs or want a custom connectivity between them, you will have to specify those as well.

 Briefly, we specified our experiment class and the number of epochs to run.
-We also configured a [logger](../logging-and-analysis.md), the environment dataset, and a training data loader to initialize our objects at different orientations for each episode.
-We also specified a valid but unused eval dataloader (currently necessary). `monty_config` is a nested config that describes the complete sensorimotor modeling system.
+We also configured a [logger](../logging-and-analysis.md) and a training environment interface to initialize our objects at different orientations for each episode. `monty_config` is a nested config that describes the complete sensorimotor modeling system.
 Here is a short breakdown of its components:

 - `PatchAndViewMontyConfig`: the top-level Monty config object specifies that we will have a sensor patch and an additional viewfinder as inputs to the system.
 It also specifies the routing matrices between sensors, SMs and LMs (using defaults in this simple setup).
   - `monty_args`: a `MontyArgs`object specifying we want 500 exploratory steps per episode.